How to Stay Safe:

 A hip fracture can result in premature death, while head trauma can lead to blood clots in the brain.
-That’s what recently happened to Secretary of State Hilary Rodham Clinton when she became dehydrated, fainted, fell, and hit her head.
+That’s what happened to Hilary Clinton when she was Secretary of State, and became dehydrated, fainted, fell, and hit her head.

 While adults of all ages are vulnerable to falling, the impact is more severe on those who are older.
 "Sometimes the fall isn’t the worst of it," Brangman says.
 "It’s being on the floor for a period of time, and they can’t get to a phone.
 They might experience severe dehydration or a significant muscle problem from lying on floor for a long time."